 Do I need a medical card to buy cannabis in Vermont?

 No. Vermont allows recreational (adult-use) cannabis sales to anyone 21 or older.
 You don’t need a medical card unless you’re seeking access to medical-only products or higher purchase limits.
+For more information, read: First-Time Visitor’s Guide to Buying Legal Cannabis in Vermont.

 Plan Your Visit to Juana’s Garden